 Study in New Zealand this summer to dive in and explore all the natural wonders and unique Kiwi cultural experiences you won’t get anywhere else in the world.

-The National Expedition and Internship in Wellington is ideal for students studying in one of three tracks of study: Communication & Marketing; Disaster Risk & Emergency Management; or Creative Expression & Digital Media.
+The National Expedition and Internship in Wellington is ideal for students studying in the following tracks of study: Communication & Marketing or Disaster Risk & Emergency Management.
 These unique experiences pair a two-week National Expedition field study (earning 15 Massey credits, or 3-4 U.S. credits) with a four-week professional internship placement, also worth 15 Massey credits, or 3-4 U.S. credits, for a total of 6-8 credits.

 For those choosing the Disaster Risk & Emergency Management track, you will explore the intricate relationships between risks, risk reduction/mitigation, resilience, readiness, response, and recovery via a two-week expedition led by Massey staff.
 Explore New Zealand's varied "hazardscape" and work with local experts to understand the context, consequences, and management of risk.
 You will then intern within a Wellington-based organization in public, private, and NGO sectors.